-- ✓ The recommendations and guidance of public health authorities inform all decisions about when and how to re-open campuses safely. - ✓ Workplace Joint Health and Safety Committees (JHSCs) and staff and student associations are involved in decision-making around re-opening, risk and hazard assessment and mitigation strategies, and criteria and protocols in the event a student or staff member is diagnosed or suspected of being COVID-19 positive. - ✓ JHSCs have consulted with the appropriate experts and other local or provincial bodies with expertise in hazard assessment and prevention.
-The JHSCs have also consulted with all campus associations and unions on specific concerns or hazards in their work areas or work processes that need to be addressed. - ✓ Timelines for re-opening are flexible to ensure all known or potential hazards from the shutdown have been identified and addressed. - ✓ Academic matters such as instructional methods and mode of delivery are decided by the appropriate academic governance body. - ✓ Intellectual property protections in collective agreements have been reviewed and strengthened, if necessary, for asynchronous and on-line course delivery.
+- The recommendations and guidance of public health authorities inform all decisions about when and how to re-open campus safely. - Workplace Joint Health and Safety Committees (JHSC) and staff and student associations are involved in decision-making around re-opening, risk and hazard assessment and mitigation strategies, and criteria and protocols in the event a student or staff member is diagnosed or suspected of being COVID-19 positive. - The JHSC has consulted with the appropriate experts and other local or provincial bodies with expertise in hazard assessment and prevention.
+The JHSC has also consulted with all campus associations and unions on specific concerns or hazards in their work areas or work processes that need to be addressed.

+- Timelines for re-opening are flexible to ensure that all known or potential hazards from the shutdown have been identified and addressed. - Academic matters such as instructional methods and mode of delivery are being decided by the appropriate academic governance body. - Intellectual property protections in collective agreements have been reviewed and strengthened, if necessary, for asynchronous and on-line course delivery.